 10. ADRC Data Recovery Tools

 ADRC Data Recovery Tools is an excellent free file recovery program.
-File recovery with this program is uncomplicated and could possibly be done by the average computer user without any kind of documentation.
+File recovery with this program is uncomplicated and could be done by the average computer user without documentation.

 ADRC Data Recovery Tools will be able to retrieve files from any non-CD / DVD storage device such as memory cards and USB drives, as well as hard drives, of course.

-ADRC Data Recovery Tools is a standalone, 132 KB program that makes it a very easy data recovery tool on any removable media you have.
+ADRC Data Recovery Tools is a standalone, 132 KB program that makes it a straightforward data recovery tool on any removable media you have.

 I have also checked ADRC Data Recovery Tools v1.1 in Windows 8 and 10 but couldn’t get it to work.